 - 1Place filter paper in a cone shape in the top.

-- 2Add your coffee grind to the paper.
+- 2Add your ground coffee beans to the paper filter.

 - 4Wait 3-5 minutes, remove the filter and serve!

 The main difference between Chemex and French press is that a Chemex uses paper filters and a French press doesn't.
 You also don’t need to plunge anything, as the paper will hold the coffee grounds while you pour over the top.